 - Academic Requirements

-- A minimum of 320 A-Level points (A=120, B=100 and C=80) for 3 A-Level passes in biology, chemistry, mathematics or physics or a relevant science subject OR an internationally recognised degree of upper second or first class honours in a relevant discipline from UBD or any other university recognised by the University Senate OR an International Baccalaureate minimum score of 34 points (including a minimum of 6, 6, 5 points in relevant subjects at higher level; accepted subjects will be assessed on a case by case basis)
+- A minimum of 320 A-Level points (A=120 and B=100) for 3 A-Level passes in biology, chemistry, mathematics or physics or a relevant science subject, with minimum grade 'B' OR an internationally recognised degree of upper second or first class honours in a relevant discipline from UBD or any other university recognised by the University Senate OR an International Baccalaureate minimum score of 34 points (including a minimum of 6, 6, 5 points in relevant subjects at higher level; accepted subjects will be assessed on a case by case basis)

-- Have demonstrated proficiency in the English language to either a credit 4 in English language at GCE O-Level examination OR a grade 'B' in IGCSE English OR a TOEFL score of 600 OR an IELTS score of 7.0
+- Have demonstrated proficiency in the English language to either a credit B4 in English language at GCE O-Level examination OR a grade 'A' in IGCSE English OR an IELTS score of 7.0

 - Multiple Mini Interviews (MMI)